Launch Your Product, Course, or Service Successfully with These Tips

 Launch day activities (live events, webinars, Q&A sessions)

-6. Anticipate Challenges & Stay Flexible
+6. Anticipate Challenges and Stay Flexible

 Tech glitches with sales pages or payment processing